Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 Here are some best practices when it comes to working with functions:

 - Create a function whenever a section of code can be described in a few words
+- The function name should describe what that code is doing
 - Functions should only do one thing, avoid big branches inside functions
-- Keep functions short, but not too short
-  - Functions should be set of instructions grouped together, too few, and it may not be worth the function, too many, and it may need to be broken down into more functions
+- Keep functions short, but not too short.
+Functions should be set of instructions grouped together, too few, and it may not be worth the function, too many, and it may need to be broken down into more functions
 - Do not take ownership unless you expressly need to own the data
 - _Try_ to avoid mutable parameters
+- Be specific about your lifetimes, if using more than one or two, try naming them